Atlanta: Activities & Attractions

 Atlanta Clay Works is a clay and pottery studio offering a variety of classes and events for children and adults.
 If a certain class is adults only, it will be specified on the announcement.
 They offer classes in studio and in the local area.

-One December, Chris and I met the instructors at Tapwerks to make a clay snowman for the holidays.
+One December, I met the instructors at Tapwerks to make a clay snowman for the holidays.
 It was a lot of fun.

 Art Galleries, Art Museums, & Exhibits